folio-org/mod-source-record-manager/RuleProcessorApi.md

 - If there is "z" among record sub-fields then target field gets filled by all the `["z","q","c"].`

 #### Exclusive sub-fields
 Sometimes the existence of a MARC subfield will dictate whether or not a target field is presented in Inventory.
 We use `exclusiveSubfield` to define the exclusive subfield needed to NOT trigger the appearance of a target field.
-In this example, the presence of an 100 subfield "t" in a MARC record is needed in order for the target field, “personalName” to appear in the Inventory record.
+In this example, the presence of an 100 subfield "t" in a MARC record is needed in order for the target field, “personalName” to not appear in the Inventory record, even if other subfields are present.
 ```json
 MARC Record:
 {